Trees are now available for the 2024 growing season, with an updated list of varieties.

 Aroostook Sunset

 Aroostook Sunset is the first russet we have offered.
 Originating in northern Maine, it is adequately hardy for us to offer, unlike most russets.
 The blocky apples are largely bright pink, with large patches of gold colored russeting.
 They are described as sweet, with attractive fine-grained flesh, and are said to keep through the entire winter.
-Our cuttings come from Fedco Trees, in Maine.
+Our original cuttings came from Fedco Trees, in Maine.

 Info: